TiagoJM95/pet-adoption-center/Planning.md

 # Pet Adoption App - Planning

 ## 1. App Purpose
-This app is designed to allow users to browse pets available for adoption, favorite pets, and submit adoption forms.
-Organizations can register and post pets for adoption.
+This app is designed to centralize pet adoption listings from various non-profit organizations.
+It will allow for these organizations to post their pets for adoption and users to find them in a single location, streamlining the adoption process.

 ## 2. Tech Stack
 - **Backend**: Spring Boot, Java